Riley Sheahan: Seattle Kraken

 As a free agent from the Sabres, Sheahan was signed to a one-year, $850,000 contract with expansion club the Seattle Kraken on September 1, 2021.
-Sheahan scored the Kraken’s first ever preseason goal on September 26, 2021 in a 5-3 win against the Vancouver Canucks.
+Sheahan scored the Kraken's first ever preseason goal on September 26, 2021, in a 5–3 win against the Vancouver Canucks.
 After making the Kraken opening night roster, Sheahan endured a short assignment to the Charlotte Checkers of the AHL, before returning and remaining on the Kraken in a depth forward role.
-He appeared in 69 regular season games, used as the teams primary penalty killer, in collecting 4 goals and 13 assists for 17 points.
+He appeared in 69 regular season games, used as the team's primary penalty killer, in collecting 4 goals and 13 assists for 17 points.

 Return to Buffalo

 On August 10, 2022, Sheahan as a free agent returned to the Buffalo Sabres, on a one-year, two-way, $950,000 contract.
 On October 31, 2022, Sheahan was assigned to the Rochester Americans of the American Hockey League after being waived by the Sabres.
 The Sabres brought him back to their NHL roster on November 15, 2022.
-On November 27, 2022, after two games with the Sabres, Sheahan was placed on unconditional waivers for the purpose of terminating his contract because of Sheahan’s refusal to return to AHL affiliate, Rochester Americans.
+On November 27, 2022, after two games with the Sabres, Sheahan was placed on unconditional waivers for the purpose of terminating his contract because of Sheahan's refusal to return to AHL affiliate, Rochester Americans.

 EHC Biel

 On December 1, 2022, Sheahan joined EHC Biel of the National League (NL) for the remainder of the 2022–23 season.

+He officially announced his retirement from professional hockey on October 12, 2024.

 Personal life

 Sheahan is the nephew by marriage of Rocky DiPietro, a member of the Canadian Football Hall of Fame.
 He plays guitar in his free time.
 In 2021, Sheahan and fellow hockey player Tyler Smith started the Speak Your Mind podcast to address mental health issues in and out of professional sports.
+Sheahan was diagnosed with depression.
+Sheahan's second cousin, Brock Sheahan, is a former ice hockey player, and current head coach for Notre Dame.